enkidevs/curriculum/react/intermediary/hooks-i/state-variables.md

 ---
 ## Practice

-Can you have a nested state when using functional components?
+Can you have a nested state when using function components?

 ???

-Compared to class components, when updating the state in a functional component we ??? the fields and values.
+Compared to class components, when updating the state in a function component we ??? the fields and values.

 * Yes.
 * No.